 This movement strengthens your posterior chain, which powers the kettlebell swing.

-For more inspiration, check out “Workout Routines” in the app to discover and log a wide variety of routines by UA Performance Specialists.
+For more inspiration, check out “Workout Routines” in the app to discover and log a wide variety of routines.
 Or build your own routine with exercises that fit your goals.